LLM-AI-INDIA/mcp-driven-data-management/README.md

 **Database Configuration (AWS RDS)**

-1. Create MySQL RDS Instance:
+1. Create MySQL Instance on Aiven Console:
        - Engine: MySQL

-       - Ensure "Public accessibility" is set to Yes.

-       - Configure a VPC Security Group that allows Inbound TCP traffic on port 3306 from your application server's IP address (e.g., EC2 instance IP) and your local development IP address.

-       - Note down the Endpoint, Port, Master Username, and Master Password.

-       - Important: Your Server_Tools1.py will create the Customers, Sales, and ProductsCache tables within the database specified by MYSQL_DB.
+       - Important: Your Server_Tools1.py will create the Customers, Sales tables within the database specified by MYSQL_DB.

-2. Create PostgreSQL RDS Instance:
+2. Create PostgreSQL on Supabase:

         - Engine: PostgreSQL

-        - Ensure "Public accessibility" is set to Yes.

-        - Configure a VPC Security Group that allows Inbound TCP traffic on port 5432 from your application server's IP address and your local development IP address.

-        - Note down the Endpoint, Port, Master Username, and Master Password.

         - Important: Your Server_Tools1.py will create the products table within the database specified by PG_DB.